-If you have access to this web page, having the ability to read, and looking for information about investing, I believe you have more clothes than you need.
+If you have access to this webpage, the ability to read, and the desire to look for information about investing, I believe you have more clothes than you need.

 This is a first world problem and I admit I am guilty of having too many clothes that are overflowing from the wardrobe.